A Path To The Sky I – The Tower

 – IPA 2012 – International Photography Awards – Honorable Mention

 And I always liked to imagine that I can switch planes and walk on the building’s walls just like I would walk on a horizontal surface.
-That’s exactly what I wanted to do here, walk that white path and leave it take me from down here and drive me right up to the clouds….
+That’s exactly what I wanted to do here, walk that white path and let it take me from down here and drive me right up to the clouds.